BlackHost-PL/Pterodactyl-Next.js-Cloudflared/README.md

 ### Do I need extra configurations for production servers?

 Yes, you should set the appropriate environment variables for production environments, such as `NODE_ENV` and `NEXT_PUBLIC_*` variables.

+### How does Cloudflared work with this egg?

+Cloudflared is an easy-to-use tool for creating secure tunnels to your application.
+Once configured, it will expose your Next.js app securely to the internet without the need for manual port forwarding.
+This is especially useful if you're deploying in environments where opening ports may not be feasible.

 ---